andrew/ultimate-awesome/README.md

 - [awesome-badge](https://github.com/mrjohannchang/awesome-badge) - A curated list of awesome badges of updated information and statuses.
 - [awesome-list-cryptocurrency](https://github.com/mr-rigden/awesome-list-cryptocurrency) - His is a collection of the most awesome* links about cryptocurrency on the internet. .
 - [awesome-javascript-mathematics](https://github.com/mycaule/awesome-javascript-mathematics) - A curated list of awesome JavaScript maths libraries and demos.
+- [awesome-language-learning](https://github.com/nachologic/awesome-language-learning) - A curated list of incredible resources for learning and mastering new languages.
 - [not-awesome-bing-bans-and-deindexing](https://github.com/nafnlj/not-awesome-bing-bans-and-deindexing) - A list of articles and resources about Bing Search blacklisting or de-indexing legitimate small and non-commercial blogs and websites.
 - [awesome-academic-phrase](https://github.com/nehSgnaiL/awesome-academic-phrase) - A curated list of academic phrases in research papers.
 - [unity-awesome](https://github.com/NeonArray/unity-awesome) - A curated list of rad Unity resources aimed at making my life (and your life) easier.